 Like most people who love to cook, I clip out or copy down recipes I like from magazines.
 I found one in my clippings for crisp cornmeal scones, so I made them.
 They weren’t very good….no flavor, but they did have a good base to work from.
 As we ate dinner that night, my guys and I brainstormed on what to do with this very blah recipe.
 You could hardly taste the cornmeal, so I upped that, then added sharp cheddar, cumin, coriander, sun-dried tomatoes and sliced pickled jalapenos.
 I also added whole wheat and increased the baking powder.
 I guess you could pretty much say I changed almost everything….hey, but its the thought that counts… right?

-I made these to eat with one of our favorite soups, green chili and cheese soup plus, but they also would be marvelous with grilled chicken noodle soup, tangy black bean soup, or Ian’s Incredible Chili.
+I made these to eat with one of our favorite soups, chicken tomatillo soup, but they also would be marvelous with grilled chicken noodle soup, tangy black bean soup, or Ian’s Incredible Chili.
 These scones have lots of flavor and are a perfect compliment to any of these soups or try them with your favorite.
-Just try them!
+Just try them!!

 3/4 cup unbleached flour